 - Unnecessary tax liabilities created.

-- Inappropriate lease terms which can make it difficult to resell the business.
+- Onerous lease terms which can make it difficult to resell the business.

 - When buying a business – possibly more so in the case of smaller family businesses – checking that the wages costs shown for the business are not understated.
 For example, sometimes in a family business, run by a husband and wife, the wife may be attending each day, and putting in a full day, but no wages are paid and thus the cost of that person’s input is not showing as a cost in the Profit & Loss Statement.